 2. The Hidden Fortress: Akira Kurosawa’s classic samurai film starts with two peasants escaping a major battle and arguing, just like C3PO and R2D2 in Star Wars.
 There’s also a princess starting a rebellion and turning to an old general for help, who must battle his old protege.
 And there are also plenty of transitional wipes — decades before Lucas would use them to death.
 The director claimed that all the moments that are twinned between the two films are a coincidence.
 So why did he consider Toshiro Mifune — the general in this movie — for the role of Ben Kenobi?

 3. The Dam Busters: The final battle against the Death Star wasn’t fully animated yet when George Lucas showed Alan Ladd Jr. the early footage of Star Wars.
 Instead, the bombing sequence from this movie was used.
-Much of its dialogue, including lines like “Get set for your attack run!” and “Look at the size of that thing!” are copied.
+Much of its dialogue, including lines like “Get set for your attack run!” and “Look at the size of that thing!” were also copied.

 4. The Fighting Devil Dogs: The Lightning and his henchmen look so much like Darth Vader, it has to be more than a coincidence.